heyitsalina/ant_search_algorithm/README.md

 ## Run Locally

-Run the simulation from the Project directory
+To run the simulation from the Project directory, execute:

 ```bash
 python resouces/gui.py